ouster-lidar/ouster-ros/docs/migration-guide.rst

 Topics:
 =======
-Rather than having each topic published by ouster-ros be prefixed with the name of the ros node that published it, the topic names of the different ros nodes that compose the ouster-ros driver have been combined under a single namespace.
+Rather than having each topic published by ``ouster-ros`` be prefixed with the name of the ros node that publisheds it, the topic names of all ros nodes that compose the ``ouster-ros`` driver have been combined under a single namespace.
 Thus all topics would appear prefixed by the new namespace.

 If a user wishes to maintain the old topic names then they can achieve that by utilizing the <remap>
 tag in ros launch files.
 For example, let's say we want to remap the three topics published by